artcom/gom_agents/examples/README.md

 GomAgents promotes a highly modular structure involving several repositories: your application repository and your agent repositories:

- * all your business logic should be implemented in the agents
+ * All your business logic should be implemented in the agents
- * agents should be packages as gems.
-Several agents can be packages together in one gem if they are tightly coupled and meant to be used together
+ * Agents should be packaged as gems.
+Several agents can be packaged together in one gem if they are tightly coupled and meant to be used together.
- * each gem should have its own project/repository, including its own Gemfile.
+ * Each gem should have its own project/repository, including its own Gemfile.
 This is also where you can specify dependencies between agents.
- * each agent should usually consist of one or more celluloid actors
+ * Each agent should usually consist of one or more celluloid actors.
  * The application project contains nearly no code, it just assembles the agents which be be started by Gom::Agents::App

-by spitting up the agents into different repositories/gems, it becomes possible to segregate reusable, general-use agents from application domain specific agents.
+By spitting up the agents into different repositories/gems, it becomes possible to segregate reusable, general-use agents from application domain specific agents.